akshaysimharajula/RAG-Application-Using-Pinecone-and-GPT-2/README.md

 ## Usage

-1. Upload a Q&A `.txt` document
+1. Upload a Q&A `.txt` document.
-2. The system converts the document into embeddings
+2. The system converts the document into embeddings.
-3. Embeddings are stored in Pinecone
+3. Embeddings are stored in Pinecone.
-4. Enter a question related to the document
+4. Enter a question related to the document.
-5. The system retrieves relevant context
+5. The system retrieves relevant context.
-6. GPT-2 generates the final answer
+6. GPT-2 generates the final answer.

 ## Author